What happens at GMC Senior Behavioral Health Services?

 Senior Behavioral Health provides a brief intensive and comprehensive inpatient program for older adults (55 years and older) who suffer from psychiatric, emotional and behavioral disorders.
 The treatment is designed for persons with symptoms that are interfering with social, emotional, physical and relationship or family functioning.

-There is also a Structured Outpatient program for individuals that don’t require hospitalization that utilizes group, family, and individual therapies plus medication management to teach new coping strategies.
+There is also a Structured Outpatient program for individuals that don’t require hospitalization that utilizes group therapy plus medication management to teach new coping strategies.

 What are the indicators for inpatient care?

 Significant depression or anxiety that have been unsuccessfully treated in an outpatient setting; suicidal or homicidal thinking; hallucinations or delusions; destructive or aggressive behavior; adjustment of psychotropic medications that require hospital observation.

 What kind of symptoms might a typical patient possess?

 It is not unusual for patients to experience one or more of the following symptoms: lack of energy or motivation; avoiding family and friends; constantly worrying; experiencing difficulty sleeping; poor appetite; weight loss; confused thinking; feelings of sadness or loneliness; loss of interest in daily activities; agitation; low self-esteem or changes in temperament.